Understanding Web Application Penetration Testing: Techniques, Stages, and Tools

 4.1 Automated Tools:

-OWASP ZAP: OWASP ZAP (Zed Attack Proxy) is an open-source web application security scanner.
-It is widely used for finding security vulnerabilities in web applications.
+OWASP ZAP: OWASP ZAP (Zed Attack Proxy) is an open-source web application security scanner widely used to find security vulnerabilities in web applications.
 Key features include automated scanners, passive scanning, and a robust set of manual testing tools.
 ZAP is user-friendly and suitable for both beginners and experienced testers.

-Burp Suite: Burp Suite is a comprehensive web application security testing tool developed by PortSwigger.
+Burp Suite: PortSwigger developed Burp Suite, a comprehensive web application security testing tool.
 It includes features for scanning, crawling, and exploiting web application vulnerabilities.
-Burp Suite is highly customizable and provides a powerful set of tools for manual testing, making it a favorite among professional penetration testers.
+Burp Suite is highly customizable and provides powerful tools for manual testing, making it a favorite among professional penetration testers.

 4.2 Manual Tools:

 Nmap: Nmap (Network Mapper) is a network exploration and security auditing tool.
 It is used to discover hosts and services on a computer network by sending packets and analyzing the responses.
-Nmap is valuable for identifying open ports, services, and potential vulnerabilities in the network infrastructure supporting a web application.
+Nmap is valuable for identifying open ports, services, and potential vulnerabilities in a web application’s network infrastructure.

 4.3 Others: